sergioska/sympathy-for-the-daemon/README.md

 ### Daemonize a worker object in python.

+**Sympathy for the daemon** library helps you to **daemonize** your process.
-You can daemonize your object simply extending a worker object from Runnable class and implementing its run method.
+You can do this simply extending worker object of your process from Runnable class and implementing its run method.
 ```python
 """ import daemon lib """
 from libs.daemon import Daemon